 We operate in three segments: owned STK units ("STKs"), food and beverage hospitality management agreements ("F&B") and Other concepts ("Other").
 We believe STKs, F&B and Other to be our reportable segments as they do not have similar economic or other characteristics to be aggregated into a single reportable segment.
 Our STKs segment consists of leased restaurant locations and competes in the full service dining industry.
-Our F&B segment consists of management agreements in which we operate the F&B services in hotels, casinos and other high-end locations globally and includes an STK, which we refer to as managed STK units.
+Our F&B segment consists of management agreements in which we operate the F&B services in hotels, casinos and other high-end locations globally and could include an STK, which we refer to as managed STK units.
 We refer to owned STK units and managed STK units together as "STK units."
-These management agreements generate management and incentive fees on net revenue at each location.
-Our Other segment includes owned non-STK leased locations.
+Generally, these management agreements generate management fees on net revenue and incentive fees on net operating profit as further described in each particular agreement.
+Our Other segment includes owned non-STK leased locations and promotional events like the Super Bowl.